Rovafovir etalafenamide

 Rovafovir etalafenamide (development code GS-9131) is an experimental drug for the treatment of HIV-1 infection.
 Rovafovir etalafenamide is a nucleotide reverse transcriptase inhibitor and prodrug of GS-9148.
 Rovafovir etalafenamide itself has no antiviral activity, but once consumed it is metabolized through the hydrolysis of the phosphonoamidate group to generate the antiviral compound GS-9148.

-The drug is being developed by Gilead.
+The drug is being developed by Gilead Sciences.

 Rovafovir etalafenamide shows antiviral activity against viruses containing major mutations associated with resistance to the nucleoside analog reverse-transcriptase inhibitors which are commonly used to treat HIV/AIDS infection.

-The methods by which the drug is synthesized by been published.
+The methods by which the drug is synthesized has been published.